fafk/tx_processor/README.md

 such person is considered to owe money to the system owner
 * Unit tests in `main.rs` _and_ integration tests in `tests/`
 * Disputing an already disputed tx does nothing
+* It's not possible to dispute a withdrawal as it's not compatible with the specs

 #### Things to improve